+On the other hand, a PE is not deemed to exist where a nonresident:

+Acts in Chile through an agent acting in the ordinary course of his or her business if the agent is economically and legally independent from the nonresident principal; or

+Performs only preparatory or auxiliary activities in Chile.

+The SII has not addressed in detail PE issues arising from the digital economy.
+However, the SII has indicated that registration for VAT purposes under the simplified regime by a nonresident provider of digital services does not give rise to a PE for income tax purposes.

+Comment: Given the current definition of a PE, which does not require the place of business to be fixed, the SII may have a certain degree of flexibility to change its current tax policy.
+However, it is unlikely to do so unless the OECD moves in that direction.

 A branch of a foreign corporation operating in Chile is taxed on the income that is attributable to it based on the activities that it undertakes both within Chile as well as abroad.
 In that regard, income is attributable to a branch only if it is generated from activities undertaken by it or from property that has been allocated to the branch or used by it, or from investments made by the branch with its own resources, regardless of whether such property is located in Chile or abroad.
 A branch can be allocated any kind of asset, whether tangible or intangible, for purposes of attributing income to a branch, while assets of the branch may also be allocated to its head office and to other branches of the head office, whether Chilean or foreign.
 However, if the allocation involves shares or quotas in Chilean entities made by the foreign head office to the Chilean branch, the SII does not have the power to value such allocation provided that it is made for valid business reasons, it does not give rise to a cash payment, and the branch books the allocation at book value or with the same tax basis that it had in the hands of the head office.

 Since branches, therefore, are taxed on a worldwide basis, the ITL allows them to claim direct and indirect foreign tax credits for taxes paid abroad pursuant to the same rules as Chilean corporations.